 Saltstack is yet another open-source cloud infrastructure automation tool based on Python that offers a cost-effective and easy solution for configuring, deploying, and provisioning infrastructure on any platform.
 Saltstack has secure shell support and can run in agentless mode and supports remote execution of commands.

 This feature helps in pushing the code to many nodes simultaneously unlike in Chef and Puppet.
 Here the code has to be pulled from the respective servers.
 The compilation of code and configuration is very fast in Saltstack when compared to Puppet and Chef.

 It comes with a scheduler where you can mention how often & for how much time the servers should run a code.
 With the help of event triggers, Saltstack can detect problems and can return to a secured desired state automatically.

 Apart from the tools mentioned above, there are many DevOps automation tools.
 These assist in making DevOps more agile, more efficient, more secure, and more successful.
-The Devops tools illustrated here are infrastructure automation tools.
-This help DevOps professionals in building a strong infrastructure and configuration, based on their requirements.
+The DevOps tools illustrated here are infrastructure automation tools.
+This helps DevOps professionals in building a strong infrastructure and configuration, based on their requirements.